How long does it take to implement a projective measurement?: Introduction

+in good agreement with state-of-the-art experiments.
+Thus, the larger the measured object the longer it takes to measure it, highlighting that the discontinuity in the measurement postulate has to be taken \emph{cum grano salis} (with a grain of salt).
+We remark that Eq.~(\ref{eq Strasi Skoti Modi time}) does not hold for photons but for systems composed of electrons, atoms or molecules.
+Importantly, our conclusions hold independently of the reader's preferred interpretation of quantum theory.

-The article is structured as follows.
-In Sec.~\ref{sec:QTvsQP} we make explicit the distinction between quantum theory and quantum physics, introducing quantum speed limits and the Lieb-Robinson bound along the way.
-We then employ these results to establish an upper bound on the time it takes to measure a macroscopic object of size $d$ in Sec.~\ref{sec time}.
+We derive Eq.~(\ref{eq Strasi Skoti Modi time}) armed with nothing more than quantum theory itself and the fact that all forces in nature are finite-ranged.
+Our line of reasoning makes use of three important tools which are absent from most standard quantum mechanics curricula; \emph{ancilla-assisted measurements}, which will help us to mathematically formulate the process of measurement in terms of the more familiar unitary evolution postulate of quantum theory, \emph{quantum speed limits} which tell us that evolution in a Hilbert space takes finite time, and Lieb-Robinson bounds which limit the speed of propagation of information in space.
+We start with a pedagogical exposition of these techniques in Sec.~\ref{sec:QTvsQP}, which find applications in a wide range of problems, such as quantum sensing, metrology, and quantum thermodynamics, and form an active area of current research.
+We then employ these results to establish a lower bound on the time it takes to measure a macroscopic object of size $d$ in Sec.~\ref{sec time}.
 There we also provide a back-of-the-envelop comparison of our bound with experimentally reported measurement times in quantum systems.
 We summarise and conclude in Sec.~\ref{sec discussion}.